richmahn/en_tn/mrk/15/intro.md

 #### Other possible translation difficulties in this chapter ####

 ##### Eloi, Eloi, lama sabachthani? #####
 This is a phrase in Aramaic.
-Mark does not "translate" this phrase into Greek but chooses to "transliterate" or transfer it into Greek by substituting Greek letters for Aramaic letters.
-The translators of the ULB and UDB have not translated this phrase either.
-The translator should try to form the sounds of this phrase without translating its meaning.
+Mark transliterates its sounds by writing them using Greek letters.
+He then explains its meaning.

 ## Links: ##